 Friday, June 5, 2009

-So here is the first costume we will cover.
-I call this the "Ruby and Tan" due to it's overall appearance but in reality the blouse is ruby, the outer smock is tan and, the jumpsuit is actually pumpkin.
+This is the second costume worn by Kes.
+I call this the "Maroon and Tan" due to it's overall appearance but in reality the blouse is maroon, the outer smock is tan and, the jumpsuit is actually pumpkin.
 Please forgive the white reflective highlight on the arms and legs.
 This happens when shooting spandex with a flash and it's the only way to get the colors to pop correctly.
 I shot this 4 times and ultimately I believe it should be done outside in indirect light.

 Here are 6 views as it sits fully assembled.
 The wrap around outer layer is one of the most complicated things I have ever seen on a piece of clothing.
 It attaches in 3 separate places and each one has to be exact in it's positioning or the whole thing goes out of whack.
 It took me 2 hours to get it perfect the first time and now after this shoot I can do it in about 2 minutes.